-The topography of the project is nearly level to gently sloping The closest creek from the proposed development is San Juan Creek located approximately 530 feet north of the project site.
-As described in the NRCS Soil Survey, the soil surface is considered to have low to moderate erodibility.
+The topography of the project is nearly level to gently sloping to.
+The closest creek is San Juan Creek, approximately 0.80 miles away.
+As described in the NRCS Soil Survey, the soil surface is considered to have moderate erodibility.

-Projects involving more than 1 acre of disturbance are typically required to prepare a SWPPP to minimize onsite sedimentation and erosion; however, SWPPP requirements do not apply to agricultural reservoirs.
-When work is done in the rainy season, the County's LUO requires that temporary erosion and sedimentation measures are installed.
+Projects involving more than one acre of disturbance are typically required to prepare a Storm Water Pollution Prevention Plan (SWPPP) to minimize on-site sedimentation and erosion however, enrollment in the stormwater permit and SWPPP requirements do not apply to construction projects solely for agricultural purposes such as frost protection and irrigation reservoirs.
+When work is done in the rainy season, the County's Land Use Ordinance requires that temporary erosion and sedimentation measures to be installed.